 From “skin as white as snow” to “liver-spotted hands,” your skin defines how the world sees you.
 It sets that first impression.
 Skin is also our first line of defence against nature, which means scars, age spots and wrinkles are really reminders of battles fought and won.

-Wouldn’t it be fitting then, if we could offer our skin special attention, to preserve its allure?
+Wouldn’t it be fitting then, if we could offer our skin special attention to preserve its allure?
 From choosing the best products, to diets and habits, the secret to personalized skin care is in your genes.

-Skin is unique from person to person, because many of its qualities like texture and appearance are influenced by genetic variations.
+Skin is unique from person to person, because many of its qualities like texture and appearance are influenced by genetic variation.
 Studies have linked hundreds of gene variants to different aspects of the skin.

 Some of us carry a MMP1 variant that makes extra enzyme, increasing collagen break down.
 Since collagen provides support to the skin, a person with this version of MMP1 is at higher risk of developing wrinkles.